gyanimishra/tmetric-clone/README.md

 ## Team Effort

-ANSHUMAAN  DIVAYA  and RAMA worked on the user interface - from conception and planning to coding it out.
+ANSHUMAAN, DIVYA  and RAMA worked on the user interface - from conception and planning to coding it out.
 GAJRAJ worked on the APIs and corresponding functionality to the topics page design.
 GYAN PRAKASH worked on Firebase, and the sign-ups through Google and Facebook.

 ## Individual Responsibility